jar398/listtools/doc/theory.md

 but by the priority all these taxa contain the name's type specimen.
 These two conventions are helpful computationally.

-In taxonomy it is very helpful to be able to relate taxa to one another, given their names or records.
+In taxonomy it is helpful to be able to relate taxa to one another, given their names or records.
 Important relations include the RCC-5 relationships: two records x and y designating taxa u and v such that either u = v (equivalence), u < v (proper inclusion, also